 2) Type casting is not required: There is no need to typecast the object.

+If we use generic class, we don't need typecasting.
+It is typesafe and checked at compile time.

+18) What is hash-collision in Hashtable and how it is handled in Java?

+Two different keys with the same hash value is known as hash-collision.
+Two different entries will be kept in a single hash bucket to avoid the collision.

+19) What is the Dictionary class?

+The Dictionary class provides the capability to store key-value pairs.

+20) What is the default size of load factor in hashing based collection?

+The default size of load factor is 0.75.
+The default capacity is computed as initial capacity * load factor.
+For example, 16 * 0.75 = 12.
+So, 12 is the default capacity of Map.

 How to make ArrayList Read Only?

 The read-only means unmodifiable view of Collection in which we can not perform any operation which will change the collection through add(), remove() or set() method.
 We can obtain read-only collection from the existing collection by calling Collections.unmodifiableCollection() method.